 Flying with a Pet in Australia

 In Australia, pets are not often flown, except for puppies being re-homed or families relocating internationally.
 This is mainly due to government regulations.
 Up until late 2021, pets were not permitted to fly in the cabins of planes, only recognised service animals.
-However, it is now up to individual airlines and none yet has started allowing pets in the cabin.
+However, it is now up to individual airline, although none yet has started allowing pets in the cabin.

 For now, pets flying in Australia are required to fly in the hold.
-When flying into or out of the country, pets are required to fly as cargo, with a long list of additional requirements for pets arriving in the country, including flying into Melbourne to go into quarantine.
+When flying into or out of the country, pets are required to fly as cargo, not in the cabin.
+There’s a long list of additional requirements for pets arriving in the country, including flying into Melbourne to go into quarantine.
 Within the country pets are usually also flown as cargo.

 Both of the major airlines in Australia, Qantas and Virgin Australia, transport pets with their freight divisions on the majority of their routes.
 The smaller Regional Express (REX) also transports pets.
 With REX, within NSW and Victoria pets are flown as checked baggage, while additional arrangements apply in other states.
 The budget airlines Jetstar and Bonza do not transport pets.